getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 ## Displaying Forms from Twig

-The easiest way to include a form is to simply include a Twig file in the template that renders the page where the from is defined.
+The easiest way to include a form is to simply include a Twig file in the template that renders the page where the form is defined.
 For example:

 ```
 {% include "forms/form.html.twig" %}